Ruth Watson: Early life and career

 Born in London, Ruth Watson was educated in London and at Westonbirt School in Gloucestershire.
 After taking up a career in graphic design, she became an inspector for the Good Food Guide.

 In 1983, Watson and her husband David bought Hintlesham Hall in Hintlesham, Suffolk, as a restaurant and cookery school from Robert Carrier, which over six years they turned into a 33-room hotel, with an 18-hole golf course.
+In 1986 she featured with her family in a Bisto gravy advert.
 In 1990 they bought the Fox and Goose Inn at Fressingfield, launching it as one of Britain's first gastropubs.
-In November 1999, Watson and her husband bought the Crown and Castle Hotel in Orford near Woodbridge, Suffolk, which they h fully restored and ran as a modern country house hotel.
+In November 1999, Watson and her husband bought the Crown and Castle Hotel in Orford near Woodbridge, Suffolk, which they fully restored and ran as a modern country house hotel.
 In October 2017 Watson sold her interest in the Crown and Castle, stating "dealing with bure [sic] has long overtaken the core business of cooking and serving good food".

 In 2020 they opened Watson and Walpole, a neighbourhood Italian restaurant, together with their partner and head chef, Rob Walpole.
 It is listed in the Michelin Guide and rated as Very Good in the Good Food Guide.

 In 2010 the University of Suffolk awarded Watson an Honorary Doctorate for services to hospitality.

-She has been Secretary of The Guild of Food Writers since December 2020.
+Formerly Secretary of The Guild of Food Writers, she took over as President in October 2024.

 Food writing

 Watson's hotel experience brought her to the eye of various publishers, and she was asked in 1994 by friend Delia Smith to be a contributing food editor on Sainsbury's Magazine.
 Watson subsequently became food editor of the Daily Mail Weekend magazine, for which she was shortlisted for a Glenfiddich Award as newspaper cookery writer in 2001, and won twice as Cookery Writer of the year – in 1997 and 2000.
 Watson has written three books: the Really Helpful Cookbook published in October 2000 by Ebury Press; the slimming book Fat Girl Slim, while her cook book Something for the Weekend is in its third edition.

-Watson has been Secretary of the Guild of Food Writers since November 2020.